FMU Music Ensembles

 Open to all university students, the University Chorus has an average enrollment of between 35 and 45 students.
 This group has sung in numerous area churches and has also performed with the Florence Symphony Orchestra.
 They have performed such major choral works as the “Polovetzian Dance and Chorus” of Alexander Borodin, the “Schicksalslied” of Johannes Brahms, and the Ninth Symphony of Ludwig van Beethoven.
 Their concerts have also included selections accompanied by the Francis Marion String Ensemble.

-Francis Marion’s Show Chorus is a small, audition-only ensemble.
+Francis Marion’s Voice Collective is a small, audition-only ensemble.
 Students focus their efforts on a cappella pop, rock and jazz literature.
 The group performs throughout the region for schools and service organizations.
 They have performed at local and regional high schools as well as Disney World’s Magic Kingdom.
 They’ve performed on cruises to the Bahamas, and they’ve traveled to Baltimore, Washington, S.C., and even Vienna, Austria, where they performed in front of thousands of spectators.

 The Francis Marion University Concert Band performs the very best of concert band and wind ensemble literature, and they play wind band literature with the difficulty level determined by the capabilities of the players.
 It is a rewarding experience; with strong representation from the many fine players in our area, we are able to make great music.